 - Seed raising potting mix

 - Compost or soil improver to dig into garden soil

 When to sow your cucumber seeds?

-- They can be also sown directly into the soil as soon as the soil is warm enough in cool and temperate regions and at the end of the hot, dry season in the tropics.
+You can start your cucumbers off by sowing the seeds in pots.
+They can be also sown directly into the soil as soon as the soil is warm enough in cool and temperate regions and at the end of the hot, dry season in the tropics.
 They need a sunny spot protected from strong winds and good soil.